 The Lumiere’s old neighborhood was apparently too common looking for the new age of crony capitalism and heedless redevelopment.
 Photo courtesy of citywalls.ru

-I could try and explain why the local hipsters stubbornly brightening the corners of this increasingly conquered city insist on communicating (in terms of marquees, signboards, hoardings, etc.) with their fellow Russians in English, but I won’t bother.
+I could try and explain why the local hipsters stubbornly brightening the corners of this increasingly conquered city insist on communicating (via marquees, signboards, hoardings, etc.) with their fellow Russians in English, but I won’t bother.
 I don’t drink beer anymore, and you would have to take me to a place with Russian on the marquee and ply me with vodka to get the answer out of me.

 A view of another constructivist landmark in the neighborhood, the Levashovsky Bread Factory, built by engineer Georgy Marsakov in 1930–1933.
 The company operating the plant, Darnitsa, moved production to the Petersburg suburb of Pushkin several years ago.
 Although the building is listed, it could easily go the way of Mendelsohn’s power station if a doable conservation-and-conversion plan is not developed, and soon.
 As some historical preservationists have argued, what makes the Levashovsky Bread Factory so worth saving is less the building itself, and more what was in it: a continuous cycle production process, conceived by Marsakov, whose function dictated the factory’s outward form.
 Check out these photos of the factory’s stunning and badly neglected interior.